jfcloutier/karma_system/design_notes/acting.md

 The state of the CA consist of many properties, including the following the CA uses to manage making progress on its goals, self-assigned or received:

 * `intent`- `goal{...}` - The CA's current intent
-* `plans` - [`plan{...}`, ...] - All the plans built to achieve the intent and directives to execute
+* `plans` - [`plan{...}`, ...] - All the plans the CA built to achieve the intent and (some) directives
 * `goal_states` - [`goal_state{...}`, ...] - The statuses of the CA's intent and of directives the CA received and sent, as well as messages it received that caused the status changes and messages it sent to report them

 ### Data structures

-How goals, plans and goal states are encoded as data:
+How goals, plans and goal states are encoded as acting-related properties of the CA's state:

 #### `goal{id: ID, of: CA_ID, target: Target, impact: Impact, priority: Priority, intent_level: Level}`